akasr/papermill/README.md

 uvicorn src.app:app --reload
 ```

+Push and make a pull request when your changes are ready.

 ## Endpoints

-- `POST /extract`: Upload a document and receive extracted text, tables, metadata, and a general summary.
+- `POST /extract`: Upload a document and receive extracted text and metadata.
+- `POST /extract/url`: Provide a URL to a document for extraction.
 - `GET /health`: Check the health status of the service.
 - `GET /docs`: Access the interactive API documentation.